-West County Commercial Hat Rock (Area #6)
+West County Commercial Hat Rock (Area #6) (see Map 18-60)

 Hat Rock is an existing commercial area adjacent to Hat Rock State Park.
 This 15 acre piece of property is under single ownership and consists of a convenience store, mobile home park, overnight facilities, and picnicking areas.
 Detailed mapping has been provided that depicts this development.
 A majority of the property is already developed.